 |Japan Business Machine and Information System Industries Association

-Ricoh served as a representative company for two years, from 2018 to 2019, and our CEO, Yoshinori Yamashita, led the activities of JBMIA as a chairman.
+Ricoh served as a representative company for two years, from 2018 to 2019, and our Chairperson, Yoshinori Yamashita, led the activities of JBMIA as a chairman.

-More than 100 Ricoh employees from R&D and business strategies divisions participate in research.
-They work based on JBMIA's philosophy of proposing new work styles, pursuing safety and security for customers, and realizing a low-carbon society/circulation-based society.
+More than 200 Ricoh employees from R&D and business strategies divisions participate in research.
+They work based on JBMIA's philosophy of proposing new work styles, pursuing safety and security for customers, and realizing a zero-carbon society/circulation-based society.
 They are mandated to make policy proposals regarding technology and trade, international cooperation, global warming prevention, environmental conservation, standardization, product safety, etc.

 |Japan Electronics and Information Technology Industries Association